forestgrape/coronavirus/monitor_and_control.md

     Data indicate that from 2 weeks after this measures the incidence of Covid cases and deaths mostly stopped increasing
 * Comment: In pandemic times a closure e.g. at 12 pm like implemented in Greece is reasonable; more strict depending on the situation e.g. risk of hospital overflow.

 > I recently read in the news that people clubbing at 6 am in the morning had to go to quarantine because of a positive case and the guest list was faulty.
-Partying until 6 am and likely drinking a lot is not good, since protection measures are hardly followed and the body is busy the next day repairing party-damage and will not fight viruses.
-Which is not good for disease progression and also hardly anybody feels well and so nobody recognizes symptoms.
+Partying until 6 am and likely drinking a lot is not wanted, since protection measures are hardly followed and the body is busy the next day repairing party-damage and will not fight viruses.
+The latter is double bad:
+>   1. disease progression: longer asymptomatic phase and higher viral loads
+>   2. hardly anybody feels well and so nobody recognizes symptoms.

 ### Reduce Alcohol Consumption
-Back since we have written records of history there has been alcohol and history of prohibition dates back nearly as long.
+The history of prohibition dates back nearly as long as history itself.
 However full prohibition never really worked.
-Today many countries have increased taxes, often not very high, so that smuggling doesn't pay off.
+Today many countries have increased taxes.
+Often the taxes are not very high, so smuggling doesn't pay off.
-* TT: A lot of alcohol diminishes the immune system, especially in the pharynx; this is not wanted when there's a Covid infection risk.
+* ThinkThrough: A lot of alcohol diminishes the immune system, especially in the pharynx and can prevent recognizing symptoms.
-* Comment: In restaurants non alcoholic drinks e.g. fruit juices should be cheaper than beer.
+* Comment: In restaurants non alcoholic drinks should be noticeable cheaper than alcoholic ones.
 No happy hours for alcoholic beverages.

 ### Corona Conform Schooling
 Measure regarding schools can reach from complete closure to mild measures such as wearing face-masks in stairwell.
-* EE: In Israel to opening of schools seems to have contributed to increased spread [citation in work]
+* Evidence: In Israel the reopening of schools seems to have contributed to increased spread [citation in work]
-* TT:
+* ThinkThrough:
   * Children easily forget about protection and masks.
-Especially if concentrating on other things e.g. exams.
+Especially if concentrating on other things e.g. preparing exams.
+  * Many people in the same room
+  * Many face-to-face talking situations with many different people
+  * Children all come from different families and inside families protection is hardly doable.
+So person who want/need to protect cannot do so.
+* Experiences:
+  * closing the schools part of a lock-down worked to reduce local infection paths
+  * in many schools mask wearing is common, negative comments are few
+  * Project based and individual learning are a common teaching approaches known to work.
+On the other hand school closures can have a negative impact on the learning experience.
 * Comment: In times with high Covid incidence instead of complete closure, transmission can be reduced:
-  * masks permanent or at least in breaks
+  * Masks when face-to-face talking e.g. in breaks
-  * exam free
+  * Exam free:
+    * Exams can cause stress and make it easy to forget about coronaviruses.
+    * With common cold like symptoms, one  usually doesn't skip an exam but in Covid times it is important to stay home.
+On the other hand wanting to skip an exam is also easy, pupils just stay home.
-  * no talking exercises and more focus on written tasks.
-Even reading in a favorite book or playing chess could be an option.
+  * No talking exercises and more focus on written tasks.
+Even reading in a favorite book.
 Showing educational movies.
+A good time to learn respectively teach programming and other computer skills.
+About computer skills there are many good self learning resources.
-  * more solidary than group work.
+  * More  individual than group work.
 If group work, then the groups should not change daily (weekly should be ok)
-  * preferably outdoor sports
+  * Outdoor sports
-  * relaxed presence required.
-E.g. students can do some projects.
-Projects can be rescheduled.
+  * Relaxed presence requirements.
+E.g. students/pupils can be given tasks and the tasks can be done remotely.
+Projects can be rescheduled e.g. the
+  * Library like settings/managed self-learning can be an alternative to closures: students just come to learn/work/read and somebody is there to help when needed (teacher - student protection measures may work better than student-student)

 <!--
 ### Guest Lists and Tracing